up-n-atom/8311/docs/xgs-pon/ont/potron-technology/spp425h-gab4-uboot.md

 !!! note
-    The OEM bootloaders from Azores and Potron use ++escape++ and ++enter++ respectively to abort auto boot and are highly unlikely to get triggered by a pulled up Rate Select 0 pin (7).
+    The OEM bootloaders from Azores and Potron use ++escape++ and ++enter++ respectively to abort auto boot and are highly unlikely to get triggered by a pulled-down Rate Select 0 pin (7).

 !!! tip "SFP Media Buddy or other serial breakout hardware"
     If the boot process is interrupted, you can continue it along by issuing the `run bootcmd` command over serial (hardware pending).